redhat-developer/app-services-cli/docs/commands/rhoas_generate-config.md

 ### Options

 ```
       --name string          Name of the context
+      --output-file string   Sets a custom file location to save the credentials
       --type string          Type of configuration file to be generated
 ```

 ### Options inherited from parent commands